inspec/inspec/docs-chef-io/content/inspec/parallel.md

 ### Run Different Parts of a Profile in Parallel

 If your profile has well-named control IDs, you can use the `--controls` option to divide the profile into sections.
-Suppose that the AWS-BP profile has sections named **C**, **S**, and **N**, and the controls in each section have control IDs that start with the given letter, you can divide the profile as follows:
+Suppose that the AWS-BP profile has sections named **C**, **S**, and **N**, and the controls in each section have control IDs that start with the given letter, then you can divide the profile as follows:

 ```bash
 # divide-aws-bp.txt